arnarg/nixidy/docs/user_guide/getting_started.md

 }
 ```

-Now runnig `nix run .#nixidy -- info .#dev` (or simply `nixidy info .#dev` if run in nix shell using `nix develop`) you can get the same info we just declared above.
+Now running `nix run .#nixidy -- info .#dev` (or `nixidy info .#dev` if run in nix shell using `nix develop`) you can get the same info we just declared above.
 This verifies that things are set up correctly so far.

 ```shell
 >> nix run .#nixidy -- info .#dev